sameermanzur/Linkedin-Automation-Testing-Project/README.md

 ## 📌 Project Overview
 The **LinkedIn Automation Testing Project** is an end-to-end Playwright framework that simulates the way a real user engages with LinkedIn recruiters.
 From launching the application, authenticating, searching for recruiter profiles, composing personalised messages, and logging out—every interaction is validated to guarantee a dependable outreach experience.

-This repository mirrors the artefacts curated in my Notion workspace, including the testing epics, strategies, and execution insights that guided the build of the automation suite.
+This repository mirrors the artefacts from testing epics, strategies, and execution insights that guided the build of the automation suite.
 It is designed for fast local feedback, enterprise reporting (Zephyr Scale & Allure), and seamless integration with CI/CD pipelines.

 ## 🚀 Why this framework stands out
 - **Enterprise-ready architecture** with Page Object Model, reusable helpers, and clean hooks.